I constantly shake my head at the audacity I seem to have in attempting to write a novel. Historical Fiction no less!

 That momentarily brought him up short in mid-stride, but he did not turn towards her.
 He continued walking again, thinking about the twenty years of slogging through foreign fields of battle which he had survived through hard training, cunning and no small measure of good fortune.
 In all that time he had never been as unsure of himself as now.

 What was it about this place that pulls a man inside out?
 What makes this patch of arid land so different?
 I am hated for who and what I am.
 By Diana, I probably would hate me as well if I were a subjugated people.
 Yet I am falling in love with this hellish place and Caesar help me, I am starting to care for the people as well!
-What is going on?
-I must be going soft, or getting old…or both!
+What in damnation is going on?

 He reached his horse, grabbed the reins and climbed into the saddle and took one last look at the scene before him.
 The man and woman were now at the foot of the cross and his sub-lieutenant and another soldier were already up on ladders leaning against the cross, preparing to remove the restraining ropes and the nails from the boys hands and feet.
 By normal standards, the boy had passed on quickly.
 It had been just over four hours.
 These things sometimes took too long for his taste.

 I hope you found peace with whoever your God is boy.
 Peace seems to be in short supply for those of us that remain alive in this desolate place.

 Darius looked away and let his horse have the reins.
 His horse, also intimately familiar with blood and death through war, seemed just as eager to leave this place behind.